EvilFlowersCatalog/evilflowers-importer/README.md

 - Extract book metadata (title, authors, publisher, year, ISBN, DOI, summary) using AI models (OpenAI API or local models)
 - Process text files to extract metadata using advanced NLP techniques
 - Generate Parquet and CSV files with book metadata and directory paths
+- Track progress and resume processing from where you left off

 ## Installation